guardian/mobile-n10n/docs/testing/01-rds-proxy.md

 ## Summary

-The RDS proxy does not significantly degrade performance of the harvester worker.
+The RDS proxy introduces a slight degradation in performance of the harvester workers.
 It could be considered as a good mechanism for allowing us to switch out what DB is used in production (minimising downtime).
+The main benefit would be other performance factors:
+- Protecting the DB when managing many connection requests
+- Speeding up failover time

 | |Average total duration of harvester (ms)|No. harvester invocations|Harvester DB connection errors|
 |:----|:----|:----|:----|
 |Without RDS proxy|141.5|104|22.6|
 |With RDS proxy|149.5|114|32.2|

+For now we agreed not to push this change into production.

 ## Background